JoeStrout/miniscript/MiniScript-cpp/README.md

 Install the [Visual Studio Command-Line Tools](https://docs.microsoft.com/en-us/cpp/build/walkthrough-compiling-a-native-cpp-program-on-the-command-line?view=vs-2019), and then you can build by `cd`ing into the `src` directory, and using this command:

-`cl /EHsc /wd4068 *.cpp MiniScript/*.cpp whereami/*.c /Fe..\miniscript.exe`
+`cl /EHsc /wd4068 *.cpp MiniScript/*.cpp whereami/*.c /Feminiscript.exe`

-The output will be called `miniscript.exe` and located in the parent directory, next to the `lib` folder.
+The output will be called `miniscript.exe` and located in the same directory.

 ## About the lib folder